Luxury Redefined In The Wilds Of British Columbia’s Central Coast

 of Untouched Powder

 …that’s a lot.
-190 times larger than Whistler Blackcomb Ski Resort for just you and 7 friends.
+190 times larger than Whistler Blackcomb Ski Resort for just you and a small group of friends.

 Geography